 Total Eclipse in the Park

-The St. Charles County Parks Department and the Astronomical Society of Eastern Missouri (ASEM) are preparing for the once-in-a-lifetime total solar eclipse event that will be visible throughout St. Charles County on Monday, Aug.
+The St. Charles County Parks Department and the Astronomical Society of Eastern Missouri (ASEM) are preparing for a "totally astronomical" total solar eclipse event that will be visible throughout St. Charles County on Monday, Aug.
 21, 2017!

 Three Total Eclipse in the Park celebrations are planned at Klondike Park in Augusta, Broemmelsiek Park in Defiance and Quail Ridge Park in Wentzville.
 These exciting events will be limited to 1,000 guests per park and each guest will receive a pair of commemorative eclipse glasses for safe viewing.